How To Add A Link Section To WordPress

 (Plugins Menu – Add New)

-Once the plugin is activated, a ‘Links’ section will show in your WP dashboard menu area …
+Once the plugin is activated, a ‘Links’ item will be displayed in your sidebar menu …

-We recommend setting up your link categories first before you start adding any new links.
-This way, you can assign any new links to link categories you have already created.
+We recommend setting up link categories first before adding links.
+This way, when adding a new link, you can assign the link to link categories you have already created.

 Link Categories